 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-If you’re wandering along the harbour in Split, you’ll see countless advertisements for boat tours to one of the most popular tourist attractions in Croatia, the Blue Cave.
+If you’re wandering along the harbour in Split, you’ll see countless advertisements for boat tours to one of the most popular tourist attractions in the Balkans – the Blue Cave in Croatia.

-It’s one of the most popular day trips from Split, and, if lots of people go there, it must be because it’s good – right?
+Also known as the Croatia Blue Grotto, this is one of the most popular places to visit near Split, and, if lots of people go there, it must be because it’s good – right?
+RIGHT???

 Well, not necessarily.